RootCipherX/cybersecurity-splunk-apache-log-analysis/README.md

 ![Final Dashboard Layout](images/36-final-dashboard.png)

 To provide an executive summary of the findings, the dashboard was exported as a static PDF report.
 The exported report confirms exactly 2,000 total web requests, 1,168 successful responses, 376 client errors, and 376 server errors[cite: 1].
-The dashboard visualizations successfully tracked Top Requested URIs, Top Users by IP Address, and Web Traffic by Client IP Addresses[cite: 1].
+The dashboard visualizations successfully tracked Top Requested URIs, Top Users by IP Address, and Web Traffic by Client IP Addresses.

 ---